alan412/ev3hub/README.md

 This is from reverse engineering the EV3 format.  (which could change at any time) There is absolutely **NO** promise made that your data will be ok.
 It has not been thoroughly tested.

+Note that this now REQUIRES python3.5 or higher

 # Known Issues
 All known issues are located here: https://github.com/alan412/ev3hub/issues